Institute Dates: November 1-4, 2015

 In November 2013 the inaugural “by invitation” Williamsburg Leadership Institute took place in the Revolutionary City.
-ICMA colleagues became a citizen of Colonial Williamsburg and engaged for three days in a highly interactive leadership study that contrasts the core values of the founding fathers (who maintained continuity of purpose during times of civil unrest and social upheaval) with today’s turbulent times.
+ICMA colleagues became a citizen of Colonial Williamsburg and engaged for three days in a highly interactive leadership study that contrasts the core values of the U.S. Founders (who maintained continuity of purpose during times of civil unrest and social upheaval) with today’s turbulent times.

 Leadership lessons begin as you talk with fellow citizen Thomas Jefferson, and continued with first-hand experiences, including time in George Wythe’s classroom of the political and cultural unrest as our nation was formed.